The Power of Contrast for Feature Learning: A Theoretical Analysis: Numerical Experiments

-To verify our theory, we conducted numerical experiments on the spiked covariance model \eqref{model: spiked covariance} under a linear representation setting.
-As we have explicitly formulated the loss function and derive its equivalent form in the main body and appendix, we simply minimize the corresponding loss by gradient descent to find the optimal linear representation $W$.
+To verify our theory, we conducted numerical experiments on the spiked covariance model \eqref{model: spiked covariance} under a linear representation setting and contrastive loss functions defined in \eqref{loss: self contrastive} and \eqref{trans contrastive task}.
+As we have explicitly formulated the loss function and derived its equivalent form in the main body and appendix, we simply minimize the corresponding loss by gradient descent to find the optimal linear representation $W$.
 For self-supervised contrastive learning with random masking augmentation, we independently draw the augmentation function by Definition \ref{aug: random masking} and apply them to all samples in each iteration.
-To ensure the convergence, we set the maximum number of iterations for it (typically 10000 or 50000 depends on dimension $d$).
+To ensure convergence, we set the maximum number of iterations for it (typically 10000 or 50000 depending on dimension $d$).

-We report two criteria to evaluate the quality of the representation, downstream error and sine distance.
+We report two criteria to evaluate the quality of the representation, in-domain downstream error, and sine distance.
 To obtain the sine distance for a learned representation $W$, we perform singular value decomposition to get $W=(U\Sigma V^\top)^\top$ and then compute $\|\sin\Theta(U,U^\star)\|_F$.
-To obtain the downstream task performance, in the comparison between autoencoders and contrastive learning, we first draw $n$ labeled data from spiked covariance model \eqref{model: spiked covariance} with labels generated as in Section \ref{sec: downstream}, then we train the model by using the data without labels to obtain the linear representation $W$, and learn a linear predictor $w$ using the data with labels and compute the regression error.
+To obtain the in-domain downstream task performance, in the comparison between autoencoders and contrastive learning, we first draw $n$ labeled data from spiked covariance model \eqref{model: spiked covariance} with labels generated as in Section \ref{sec: downstream}, then we train the model by using the data without labels to obtain the linear representation $W$, and learn a linear predictor $w$ using the data with labels and compute the regression error.
 In the transfer learning setting, we draw some labeled data from the source tasks and additional unlabeled data.
-The number of labeled data is set $m=1000$ and the number of unlabeled data is set $n=1000$.
+The number of labeled data is set to be $m=1000$ and the number of unlabeled data is set to be $n=1000$.
 Then train with them to obtain the linear representation $W$, and draw labeled data from a new source task to learn a linear predictor $w$ to compute the regression error.
-In particular, we subtract the optimal regression error obtained by the best representation $U^{\star\top}$ for each regression error and report the difference, or more precisely, the excess risk as downstream performance.
+In particular, we subtract the optimal regression error obtained by the best representation $U^{\star\top}$ for each regression error and report the difference, or more precisely, the excess risk as in-domain downstream performance.